threefoldtech/info_grid/src/documentation/faq/faq.md

 ### What is the architecture of the ThreeFold Grid in simple terms?

-Essentially, the ThreeFold Grid is composed of the people using it, the 3node servers offering compute, storage and network resources, and the TF Chain, which is the blockchain of ThreeFold.
+Essentially, the ThreeFold Grid is composed of the people using it, the 3Node servers offering compute, storage and network resources, and the TF Chain, which is the blockchain of ThreeFold.

-Middleware is also used, such as GraphQL and GrixProxy, to get and organize data from the ThreeFold Chain.
-Middleware helps to make data available and to manage load.
+Middlewares are also used, such as GraphQL and GrixProxy, to get and organize data from the ThreeFold Chain.
+They help to make data available and to manage load.

-3nodes store workloads data and can report on their state to the TF Grid and to middleware.
+3Nodes store workloads data and can report on their state to the TF Grid and to middlewares.

-### What is the ThreeFold Token?
-What are the uses of the ThreeFold token (TFT)?

-ThreeFold Token (TFT) is a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, applications) on the ThreeFold Network – generated only when active capacity is added to the ThreeFold Grid.
-It has a specific commercial utility, since ThreeFold Tokens were conceived as the designated currency for buying and selling capacity on the ThreeFold Grid.

-### How are ThreeFold Token (TFT) produced?

-ThreeFold Tokens are exclusively produced through a process called farming, which means that TFT are generated only when new Internet capacity is added to the ThreeFold Grid.
-There is no wasteful mining.

-### How are the TFT managed?

-TFT are managed by the ThreeFold Blockchain (“TF Chain”).

 ### What is the difference between Internet capacity and connectivity?
 Does ThreeFold replace my Internet service provider (ISP)?